Universal energy-space localization and stable quantum phases against time-dependent perturbations: Energy-space localization

 where $\Delta=\Delta_q$. \end{thm}

-We present the formal statements and rigorous proofs in Appendix~\ref{app:pEnergyLoc}.
-Due to the exponential decay for any $d>\lambda$, we can interpret from the theorem that eigenstates outside the $\mathcal{E}_0(\lambda)$ have almost no contribution to the final state $\ket{\psi(T)}$ in the thermodynamic limit (see Fig.~\ref{fig:Energy-space-loc}).
-On the other hand, it is unlikely to have universal bounds inside $\mathcal{E}_0(\lambda)$, as one can always choose $V(t)=E'-E_0$ to precisely pinpoint the final state at any $E'\in \mathcal{E}_0(\lambda)$.
+We present the formal statements and rigorous proofs in Appendix~\ref{app:pEnergyLoc} and provide more extensions and corollaries in Methods~A (\ref{methods:extensionForESL}).
+Given the exponential decay of the bound for any $d>\lambda$, we can interpret from the theorem that eigenstates outside $\mathcal{E}_0(\lambda)$ have almost no contribution to the final state $\ket{\psi(T)}$ in the thermodynamic limit (see Fig.~\ref{fig:Energy-space-loc}).
+On the other hand, it is unlikely to give universal bounds inside $\mathcal{E}_0(\lambda)$, as one can always choose $V(t)=E'-E_0$ to precisely pinpoint the final state at any energy $E'\in \mathcal{E}_0(\lambda)$.